russellcardullo/vagrant-box-recipes/README.md

 Vagrant box recipes to use with the new vagrant-aws provider.

 This repository contains Vagrantfiles that can be used as base boxes for provisioning on EC2 with Chef.
-Currently it just contains a box for Ubuntu 12.04.
+Currently it just contains a boxes for Ubuntu 10.04, 12.04 and 12.10.
 When provisioning the box will automatically install the latest version of Chef via the omnibus isntaller.

 To use, run: